 This course consists of a study of the structures and functions of the human body.
 First semester covers cells, tissues, the integument, skeletal system, muscular system, nervous system, and endocrine system.
-Prerequisite: Any BIO course.
+Prerequisite: BIO 1113 or BIO 1143 OR an SAT score of at least 1000 or ACT equivalent.
 (Every Fall)